OperationSpark/first-website/README.md

 #### CSS Selectors in a Nutshell

 CSS allows us to specify styling rules for our HTML elements.
 When we say _elements_, we're talking about all the HTML tags within a webpage.
+In best practice, we separate the content of an HTML document from the style or presentation of the content.
+This allows us to change appearence without modifying content, allows styles to be better managed across multiple pages, and creates a cleaner code base.

+In order to style HTML elements, we need a way to _select_ the elements.

 #### Selecting HTML Elements by ID, Class, or by Tag Type